Ball J: Early life and career

 Ball J classifies himself as a Hip hop rapper.
-The rapper's musical lifestyle was influence by several artists such as Jay Z, Nas, Mase, The Notorious B.I.G and Eminem.
+The rapper's musical lifestyle was influenced by several artists such as Jay Z, Nas, Mase, The Notorious B.I.G and Eminem.
 Not only is he known in Ghana as Ball J or Ball J Beat, but some also call him Ghana's Jay Z because he sounds like Jay Z when he raps.
-According to Ball J, he had no choice than to learn beat making since there were no particular institutions in Ghana that focused entirely on Hip hop music production to produce the kind of beats he needed as a Hip hop artist.
-After School, Ball J decided to have a full-time career in music production with the aim of making Hip hop byfor himself.
+According to Ball J, he had no choice but to learn beat making since there were no particular institutions in Ghana that focused entirely on Hip hop music production to produce the kind of beats he needed as a Hip hop artist.
+After School, Ball J decided to have a full-time career in music production with the aim of making Hip hop for himself.
 Around 2006, Ball J started making beats and demo records in his room with his close friends.
 He then formed Nu Afrika Records.
 Around 2008, he decided he needed to be more serious and make masters.
 He then had to rely on books and seek advice from pioneers in music production such as Kwame Twum, a former bass guitarist for the legendary Kojo Antwi.
 He consulted Hubert who is also well acclaimed and good in sound mixing and mastering.
 Ball J also trained with a bass guitarists friend, who had a studio in Lapaz–Accra.
 All this time, he was studying the general understanding of music production such as the dynamics, compressions and mastering.
 While learning the trade, he made his first professional hit "Temperature" which featured some of his friends who were part of the Nu Afrika Records; Shao Qan, Krynkman and Screech.
 He had a few challenges becoming an artist and a music producer.
 Some of these challenges were the fact that Ghanaians were not much into Hip hop songs.
 Hit songs in Ghana are mostly songs you can dance to (e.g. Hiplife and Azonto), so this made it very difficult for Hip hop artist such as himself to make a hit song in Ghana.
 Without forgetting about hip hop, Ball J started fusing his hip hop style of beatmaking with faster beats, which was purposely to fulfill the demands of artists coming to his studio, (Nu Afrika Records).
 His first significant hit which he produced was Kwawkese's Killa Bewu Last Show in 2010.
 After that, Ball J produced a lot of songs for both the underground and known artists, but his major milestone was Lapaz Toyota by Guru.
 The song put Guru on the map in a big way, and significantly improved Ball J's music studio business.
 As the song blew up, all kinds of artists came to Ball J in the hopes of reproducing Lapaz Toyota's success.